ObjColumnist/MCSMTabBarKit/README.md

 	@end

-The Delegate has two optional methods for managing selection:
+The Delegate has two optional methods for managing selection and one for managing the width of each tab:

 	@protocol MCSMTabBarDelegate <NSObject>

 	@optional
 	- (BOOL)tabBar:(MCSMTabBar *)tabBar shouldSelectTabAtIndex:(NSUInteger)index;
 	- (void)tabBar:(MCSMTabBar *)tabBar didSelectTabAtIndex:(NSUInteger)index;
+	- (CGFloat)tabBar:(MCSMTabBar *)tabBar widthForTabAtIndex:(NSInteger)index;

 	@end